How to Make a Bench from a Headboard and Footboard

 Adding Height to the Footboard

+First, we cut the finials from the headboard (with a chop saw) to add to the legs of the footboard.
 We needed to add height to the footboard so the seat wouldn’t be right in the middle of the side spindles.
+We cut the legs off the bottom of the footboard too, and cut the finials from the headboard in half.

+We used glue and hanger bolts to attach part of the finials with the legs.
 Then we attached the new legs onto the footboard with more hanger bolts and wood glue.

 Attaching the Footboard to the Headboard

 We cut the footboard in half with the chop saw and then removed the top part of the footboard from the spindles.
+We attached the sides of the bench (the footboards) with pocket screws and glue.

 We cut out new armrests, drilled holes to connect with the spindles, and then attached the arms to the headboard and footboard with the nail gun.

-Build the Bench Seat
+Building the Bench Seat

+We built the support for the bench seat out of 1″x3″ boards and 1″x2″ boards.
 We attached them together and to the frame of the bench with Kreg Jig pocket holes and screws.

 And then we used more 1″ boards to make the bench seat.
+We attached the boards to the supports with more brad nails.

-Filling in the Holes
+Filling in Headboard and Footboard Holes

 There were large holes and slots from when the headboard and footboard were hooked to bed rails.
-I filled the holes with Bondo Filler.
+I filled the holes with Bondo filler.
+Bondo dries hard and is easy to paint, so it was a no-brainer to use!

-Painting the Red Porch Bench
+Painting the Porch Bench Red

 How to Chalk Paint Outdoor Furniture